aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ### BGP design

-Note that new BGP connections are established from dc1-leaf2a and dc1-leaf2b to dc2-leaf2a and dc2-leaf2b respectively.
-All BGP learnt routes are redistributed into the underlay.
+New BGP connections are established from dc1-leaf2a and dc1-leaf2b to dc2-leaf2a and dc2-leaf2b respectively.
+In addition, all BGP learned routes are redistributed into the underlay.
 This allows for an easier troubleshooting, as all router IDs (Loopback0 IP addresses) and VTEPs (Loopback1 IP addresses) are reachable at a fabric level.

-From the overlay perspective, new each leaf sees its peer in the twin DC as a new Route Server and will advertise all EVPN learnt routes as they were directly connected locally, making all changes inside its DC transparent to the twin DC.
+From the overlay perspective, each new leaf sees its peer in the twin DC as a new Route Server and will advertise all EVPN learned routes as they were directly connected locally, making all changes inside its DC transparent to the twin DC.

 === "Underlay"